 For children or teens in braces that still have recess or gym class to contend with, it can be worth investing in an orthodontic mouthguard.
 This is even more prudent if you have a student-athlete.
 Sports and other physical activity can increase the risk of braces being damaged or your child’s cheeks, gums, or mouth being injured.
 Because orthodontic mouthguards are designed specifically for wear with braces, they are the simplest way to prevent injury and ensure oral health.
-These mouthguards are usually available at major sporting goods store, but we’re also happy to order one for you if you’d rather go through us!
+These mouthguards are usually available at major sporting goods stores, but we’re also happy to order one for you if you’d rather go through us!

 Starting the school year off right with Amazing Smiles Orthodontics

 It’s totally normal to feel nervous about going back to school with braces!
 It’s a new experience and that always comes with a little fear of the unknown.
 Working towards a straighter smile and healthier mouth takes time and effort, but fortunately, it doesn’t take long for life with braces to become the new norm for your child.
-It’s important for patients to be informed about the treatment process in order to be an active participant in their orthodontic journey.
+It’s important for patients to be informed about the treatment process in order to be active participants in their orthodontic journey.
 With knowledge often comes a desire to do their best at ensuring their treatment is a success!
 With a little encouragement and a lot of patience, your child can get through the school year with their smile shining and fully intact!

 We aim to make the orthodontic experience rewarding for all of our patients, so if you or your child have any questions or concerns about their treatment, just give us a call and we’ll do whatever we can to keep the process rolling along smoothly.
-With offices in Glen Carbon and O’Fallon, there’s always a location close to you should you need us, and we’ll do our best to get you in and out as quickly as possible, so you don’t have to take extra time away from school or work.
-Dr. Jeff and the rest of our Amazing team are dedicated to creating straight-A smiles, and we want to wish all our student and teacher patients a wonderful start to the school year.
+With offices in Glen Carbon and O’Fallon, IL, and Clayton, MO, there’s always a location close to you should you need us, and we’ll do our best to get you in and out as quickly as possible, so you don’t have to take extra time away from school or work.
+Our doctors and the rest of our Amazing team are dedicated to creating straight-A smiles, and we want to wish all our student and teacher patients a wonderful start to the school year.
 We hope the months ahead will be full of fun learning experiences and a light homework load!